Annual Ohio Health Insurance Market Update

 Individual Plans

-The participating insurance companies are proposing average rate increases of about 2% to 14.5% for plans in 2023.
+The participating insurance companies are proposing average rate increases of about 4% to over 12% for plans in 2024.

 Small Group Plans